brunocramos/react-project-example/README.md

 ## Content

-This repository contains a simple project example for React - which works as a boilerplate as well.
+This repository contains a simple project example for React - which works as a boilerplate.

 Contents:

 - React 16.4.1 not ejected